 6. UAV Forecast

-If you want an app that gives you more detail about the weather, UAV Forecast is it.
+If you want a drone app that gives you more detail about the weather, UAV Forecast is it.
 This app will tell you everything a drone pilot could ever need to know about the weather.

 You punch in the information about your drone and UAV Forecast will tell you if it’s safe to fly or not.